 Once you have all of your wheels made, attach them to the diaper cake.
 I stuck rolled-up red felt into the center of each diaper wheel and then used a straight pin to stick my pinwheels onto the diaper wheels.
 The red felt gives the pins something to stick to.

-** Update: To avoid using straight pins on this diaper cake, you can tape the paper wheels to the diaper rolls using loops of masking tape.
+** Update: To avoid using straight pins on this diaper cake, you can tape the paper wheels to the diaper rolls using loops of masking tape or hot glue the tops of the wheels to the red ribbon going into each diaper roll.

 I used decorative gold ribbon and gold straight pins to connect the large wheels.
 It can be hard to push the straight pins through the center of the pinwheels because of the hot glue, so you may have to go slightly above the center.